 "G-great!
 Uhh, I've been doing alright too.
 I-I've been following the exercises you recommended Dagg since he got his surgery.
 It's great!
-I've been doing them every time I go home when we receive a shipment, and the soreness is gone in no time."
+I've been doing them all the time at work and the soreness is gone in no time."

 "Visiting hours are going to end soon."